milovanovic/ShiftRegisterMemDemo/README.md

 Waverform diagram of `ShiftRegisterMem` object as a result of tests execution with **chisel version 3.4.3** (verilator backend):
 ![verilator backend](./doc/verilator_test_shift_mem_ok.png)

-Presented diagrams shows that `SyncReadMem` behave different for different Chisel versions (chisel version 3.4.3 gives the correct output).
+Presented diagrams show that `SyncReadMem` behaves different for different Chisel versions (chisel version 3.4.3 gives the correct output).
 First conclusions are that  [commit 18e607](https://github.com/chipsalliance/chisel3/commit/18e6077ff935e464850132263fab4c7a06bcb4df) is the reason for tests failure.
 This issue leads to incorrect simulation behaviour of designs where `ShiftRegisterMem` object is extensively used.

 If `ShiftRegisterMem` is replaced with simple `ShiftRegister` object from `chisel3.util` library or when single port SRAM implementation is in use, all tests pass without errors for both mentioned backends.
 Diagram is presented below: